imanhaikal/g6-webprog/documentation.md

 The application connects to a **MongoDB Atlas** database using the `mongodb` driver.

 - **Connection Logic**: The connection is managed in `server.js`.
 The application uses a connection string to connect to the Atlas cluster.
-- **Security**: To keep credentials secure, the connection string should not be hardcoded.
-Instead, it is stored in a `.env` file at the root of the project.
+- **Security**: To keep credentials secure, the connection string is not hardcoded.
+Instead, it is stored in a `.env` file at the root of the project, which is ignored by version control.
 The `dotenv` package is used to load these environment variables.

 To set up the database connection:
-1. Create a `.env` file in the project root.
+1. Copy the `.env.example` file to a new file named `.env`.
-2. Add your MongoDB Atlas connection string to this file:
+2. Add your MongoDB Atlas connection string to the `MONGO_URI` variable in the `.env` file.
     ```
     MONGO_URI="mongodb+srv://<username>:<password>@your-cluster-url"
     ```
-3. The `server.js` file is configured to read this variable to establish the database connection.
+3. The `server.js` file is already configured to read this variable to establish the database connection.

 ## Frontend Overview